dangerous-tac0s/pm3_documentation/chips/FLEX_FORMATS.md

 #### Durability and Placement
 The name "flex" is to differentiate them from their rigid x-series counterparts.
 Placement of these devices in an area where the body is subject flexion should be avoided--especially with narrow flex devices.
 Placement of these devices over bone is fine--unlike with an x-series.

+#### Directionality
+This refers to the orientation of the implant's antenna required to couple with readers.

 ---
 ### Back to:
 - [DESFire Options](DESFIRE_OPTIONS.md)